disorderedmaterials/dissolve/web/content/docs/run/workflow.md

 ---
 title: Input, Output, and Workflow
 description: An overview of key files and basic operation
+weight: 1
 ---

 ## Input

 Dissolve takes a single [main input file]({{< ref "inputfile" >}}) that contains all of the definitions for species, configurations, forcefield parameters, and the actual description of what simulation to perform.
 Essentially, this file is a blueprint for the entire simulation, but does not contain any information on the current _state_ of the simulation.
 The current state of the simulation - every calculated property, every coordinate of every atom etc. - is stored in the [restart file]({{< ref "restart" >}}).
-The [restart file]({{< ref "restart" >}}), if it exists, is read in immediately after Dissolve has finished parsing the [main input file]({{< ref "inputfile" >}}), and is written to periodically as the simulation progresses.
+The [restart file]({{< ref "restart" >}}), if it exists, is read in immediately after Dissolve has finished parsing the [main input file]({{< ref "inputfile" >}}), and is written out periodically as the simulation progresses.
 If you remove your restart file (or choose to ignore it with the [`-i` switch]({{< ref "cli#-i---ignore-restart" >}})) then your simulation is effectively reset, and begins again from the start with no memory of anything.

 The restart file is named after the input file, with the suffix `.restart` appended - e.g. if the input file is `water-3000.txt` the restart file for the simulation will be `water-3000.txt.restart`.
-Dissolve also saves a second, backup restart file with the suffix `.restart.bak`, containing the previous saved state of the simulation.
+Dissolve also keeps a second, backup restart file with the suffix `.restart.bak`, containing the previous saved state of the simulation.

 ### External Data

 Certain modules may require external data - this data does not have to be stored in the same directory as the main input file, since Dissolve uses relative paths for any referenced external files.

-* * *

 ## Workflow

-### Main Loop

-Once the input file(s) have been successfully loaded, Dissolve enters its main loop (beginning from the last iteration number stored in the restart file, if present).
-The main loop consists of a sequence of user-defined steps that tell Dissolve "what to do".
+Once the input file(s) have been successfully loaded, Dissolve enters its main loop, beginning from the last iteration number stored in the restart file, if present.
+The main loop steps through all defined [layers]({{< ref "inputfile#layer" >}}) of [modules]({{< ref "modules" >}}) and executes them sequentially, at the frequencies defined.
+This is the core of Dissolve'contained in that tell Dissolve "what to do".

-### Iterations

-Run from the command line, Dissolve will perform five iterations and then exit unless told otherwise.
-A useful number of iterations to run can be specified with the `-n` switch (see the full list of [command-line options]({{< ref "cli" >}}) for more details.
+From the command-line, a useful number of iterations to run can be specified with the [`-n`]({{< ref "cli#-i-n--iterations-n" >}}) [command-line option]({{< ref "cli" >}}).

-* * *

 ## Output